Contents - Click a link to skip to the section you want to read

 It features many of the same details as the Alpine North long parka, but it’s slightly shorter, with a removable hood.
 It’s not great if you’re after a lightweight option, but it still provides great value for style and winter comfort.

-The Helly Hansen W Vega is a perfect urban-living option if you simply need a coat to wear out and about in the city.
-It comes in three colors that would pair well with any winter wardrobe (beluga, spice and wild rose – fancy!) and it boasts water-resistance as well as being windproof.
+Despite it’s name, the Helly Hansen Coastline is a perfect urban-living option if you simply need a coat to wear out and about in the city.
+It comes in five colors that would pair well with any winter wardrobe and it boasts water-resistance as well as being windproof.

 The design of this jacket includes strategically tapered seams that apparently give better protection against the elements.
 It also contains insulation in the sleeves and soft pile lining in the hood and body, making it a great lightweight outer layer.